- Semgrep Cloud Platform

-Semgrep Code can provide you with a visualization of the path of untrusted (tainted) data in specific findings.
-Findings that display tainted data can help you to track the sources and sinks of the tainted data as they propagate through a body of a function or a method.
-For general information about taint analysis, see Taint tracking documentation.
+With dataflow traces, Semgrep Code can provide you with a visualization of the path of tainted, or untrusted, data in specific findings.
+This path can help you track the sources and sinks of the tainted data as they propagate through the body of a function or a method.
+For general information about taint analysis, see Taint tracking.

 You can view dataflow traces in:

-- The Findings page of Semgrep Code.
+- Semgrep Cloud Platform by going to Semgrep Code's Findings page.
 For more details, see Path of tainted data in Semgrep Code.

-- The PR or MR comments created by Semgrep Code running in your CI.
-To enable this feature, see the following documentation:
+- The PR or MR comments created by Semgrep Code running in your CI/CD system.
+To enable this feature, see:

 To enable dataflow traces feature in your CI pipeline, fulfill the following prerequisites:

-- Enable GitHub pull request Semgrep comments, as described on this page.
+- Set up Semgrep to post GitHub PR comments, as described on this page.